 A 10-week course exploring The Voice in all its many aspects.

-Sometimes called ‘The Muscle of the Soul’, the human voice is a fundamental instrument of communication – expressing information, emotion and character.
+Sometimes called ‘The Muscle of the Soul’, the human voice is a fundamental instrument of communication, expressing information, emotion and character.

-And yet many people struggle with their voices; feel they can’t express themselves through it; feel they don’t get pleasure out of their voice; feel they communicate poorly with it; don’t ‘like’ their voice; feel their voices get weak or stuck or sore.
+It probably tells other people more about ourselves than any other single aspect of our being, and yet many people struggle with their voices.
+They don’t get pleasure out of their voice; they feel they can’t express themselves through it; they feel they communicate poorly with it; don’t ‘like’ their voice; feel their voices get weak or stuck or sore.

 We will be looking at the speaking voice and how it can become more expressive and energized, but the work will go well beyond the limits of speaking and will explore what has become known as ‘Extended Voice’, encompassing the extraordinary range of human vocal sound that is not usually included in the categories of speaking or singing, but is an essential part of being human.